sambrannon/ppc-landing-page-test/README.md

 ## Setup

-This assumes you have both [Bower](http://bower.io/) and [Git](https://git-scm.com/) installed.
+This assumes you have both [NPM](http://bower.io/) and [Git](https://git-scm.com/) installed.
 If those are installed, run the following:

     $ git clone https://github.com/sambrannon/ppc-landing-page-test.git
     $ cd ppc-landing-page-test
-    $ bower install
+    $ npm install

 Then serve up the site.
 I like to use. [http-server](https://www.npmjs.com/package/http-server)

     $ http-server

+Then navigate to `http://localhost:8080` to see the site.

+## Development

+This project uses Gulp to process SCSS files.
+Run Gulp via

+    $ gulp sass:watch